octocloudlabs/supercharge-docs/docs/ray/lab-4.md

 ---
 # Modifying Settings

+For your own projects, you'll want to create your own look and feel so that your videos feel consistent and are as readable as possible.

 If there's already a `settings.json` file in the `.vscode` folder, you can modify it to your liking.
 Let's try changing an existing file.

 ---